rizalzaf/AdversarialPrediction.jl/README.md

 We also provides a Python implementation of the framework: [ap-perf](https://github.com/rizalzaf/ap_perf).
 This enables easy integration with Python codes as well as PyTorch deep learning framework.

-We also provide a python interface to AdversarialPrediction.jl via [PyJulia](https://pyjulia.readthedocs.io/en/stable/) library.
+We also provide a python interface to AdversarialPrediction.jl via [PyJulia](https://pyjulia.readthedocs.io/en/stable/) library in [ap-perf-py](https://github.com/rizalzaf/ap_perf-py).

 ## Citation